theopn/dotfiles/README.md

 > Actual terminal emulator

-Configuration includes a status bar, prefix from `C-b` to `C-a`, and other keybindings inspired by Vim.
+Configuration includes a status bar, prefix from `C-b` to `C-x` to match Emacs keybindings, and other keybindings inspired by Vim.

 #### Vim